edwinekyang/srpms/docs/angular-material.md

 ## Browser and screen reader support
 Angular Material supports the most recent two versions of all major browsers: Chrome (including Android), Firefox, Safari (including iOS), and IE11 / Edge.

-We aim for great user experience with the following screen readers:

 - Windows: NVDA and JAWS with IE11 / FF / Chrome.
 - macOS: VoiceOver with Safari / Chrome.
 - iOS: VoiceOver with Safari